alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 [^distribution1]: For transparency, the distribution of responses by stakeholder group is as follows: Strongly agree: policy-maker x2, researcher x1, developer x1; Agree: policy-maker x1, researcher x4, developer x2; Undecided: policy-maker x2

+!!! question "Question 2"

-> To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be a helpful means through which to communicate to other stakeholders that a DMHT is trustworthy".
+    To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be a helpful means through which to communicate to other stakeholders that a DMHT is trustworthy".

 Similarly, the majority of respondents 'agree' or 'strongly agree' with the above statement, reinforcing our prior assumption about the *communicative value* of trustworthy assurance.
 However, as we will see shortly, there are some future areas for improvement, which likely explain the increased number of 'undecided' responses, which were primarily from policy-makers. [^distribution2]